NVIDIA-RTX/NRD/README.md

 - In case of probabilistic diffuse / specular selection at the primary hit, provided `hitT` must follow the following rules:
   - Should not be divided by `PDF`
   - If diffuse or specular sampling is skipped, `hitT` must be set to `0` for corresponding signal type
-  - `hitDistanceReconstructionMode` must be set to something other than `OFF`, but bear in mind that the search area is limited to 3x3 or 5x5.
+  - `hitDistanceReconstructionMode` must be set to something other than `OFF`, but bear in mind that the search area is limited to 3x3 (or 5x5).
 In other words, it's the application's responsibility to guarantee a valid sample in this area.
 It can be achieved by clamping probabilities and using Bayer-like dithering (see the sample for more details and read comments for `HitDistanceReconstructionMode` fields)
   - Pre-pass must be enabled (i.e. `diffusePrepassBlurRadius` and `specularPrepassBlurRadius` must be set to 20-70 pixels) to compensate entropy increase, since radiance in valid samples is divided by probability to compensate 0 values in some neighbors
 - Probabilistic split for 2nd+ bounces is absolutely acceptable
 - In case of many paths per pixel `hitT` for specular must be "averaged" by `NRD.hlsli/NRD_FrontEnd_SpecHitDistAveraging_*` functions